ngelsi/tsuki-tag/README.md

 - Inject EXIF metadata such as the tags assigned to the picture, along with other image attributes, directly into JPG images during downloading.
 - Add, edit, or remove image tags before saving the image.
 - Filename templating support.
+- Browse configured workspaces the same way as you would browse online providers.
+- Process already existing pictures in workspaces (experimental).

 # Current List of image providers